About the Town Board

 The council-manager form of government has become the most popular type of local government in the United States in communities with a population of 5,000 or greater.
 North Carolina cities and counties helped pioneer the form, and all North Carolina local governments of significant size operate under this form of government.

 The public is invited and urged to attend all Town Board Meetings to ensure open communications between them and the elected officials.
+Town Board meetings are held at Town Hall, 134 N. Main Street, Fuquay-Varina, NC.
+Citizens can participate virtually or view the meeting on Facebook or You Tube.

 The agenda is usually arranged so that public hearings on matters of general interest are held early in the meetings, so citizens do not have to wait to have their opinions and/or input heard.